sglavoie/sglavoie.github.io-source/content/tools/0022_guided-tour-of-i3-configuration-in-action.md

 - In i3, you don't really make use of icons on the desktop.
 I like the absence of visual clutter it provides, but I sometimes like to access a specific folder in which I drop a few shortcuts/symlinks to access other files from there.
 - `bc` is a nice minimalist calculator.
 - Focusing applications is also a very cool use of shortcuts.
 In this case, I just leave Todoist running on a workspace and can quickly go back to it.
-- Working remotely with many teammates from around the world is sometimes confusing time-wise, so I have a simple script that outputs the current time in the places I'm interested in monitoring.
+- _An idea for customization_: working remotely with many teammates from around the world is sometimes confusing timewise, so I have a simple script that outputs the current time in the places I'm interested in monitoring.

 <figure>
     <a href="{static}/images/posts/0022_guided-tour-i3/timezones.png"><img src="{static}/images/posts/0022_guided-tour-i3/timezones.png" alt="timezones_dmenu" class="max-size-img-post"></a>